MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/use-the-readiness-toolkit-to-assess-application-compatibility-for-office-365-pro.md

 <a name="cloudfiles"> </a>

-## How to scan cloud=based files
+## How to scan cloud-based files

 By default, the Readiness Report Creator can't scan files that are saved in a SharePoint document library, in OneDrive, or in some other type of cloud-based storage location.
 If you try to scan one of these files, the file shows up as "Cloud-based" in the report.

 One possible workaround is to scan the local cache of these cloud-based files on the user's computer.
 If the files are only stored in a cloud-based location, you can create a mapped network drive to a OneDrive or SharePoint share.
-Then, you can have Readiness Report Creator scna that drive.
+Then, you can have Readiness Report Creator scan that drive.
 But, when this location is scanned, the files must be downloaded in memory to perform the scan.
 Depending on the number and size of those files, this could result in the scan taking significantly longer and using up a considerable amount of network bandwidth.

 <a name="BKMK_AddInfo"> </a>